timuryesm/travel-planner-agents/README.md

 ALLOWED_ORIGINS=http://localhost:5173,http://localhost:3000
 ```

-`DATABASE_URL` and `SECRET_KEY` are read at module import time and have no
+`DATABASE_URL` and `SECRET_KEY` are read at import time and have no defaults — a
-defaults — a missing value fails fast at startup rather than silently
-connecting somewhere unintended.
+missing value fails fast at startup rather than connecting somewhere unintended.

 **Feature flags** (in `src/config/settings.py`, both default to `False`):